Openings available in all programs. Sibling and Multi-Week Discounts.

 - gain confidence by making decisions on their own and living with them

 - learn and practice anger management and conflict resolution skills

 - develop life values and a vision and purpose for the future

 - assume responsibility and learn practical life skills

 Good camping experiences expose children to people of all kinds and broaden their respect for the characteristics that make other people unique and interesting.
 We respect the unique character, strengths, interests, fears, and needs of each camper.
 We don’t believe in forcing an activity on a child because summertime should be relaxed and fun.
 Instead, we encourage campers to give everything a try, find a way of doing it with friends, and to accept the support and encouragement of counselors.

 We train our staff members to be patient, enthusiastic, and playful.
-They refrain from imposing their on the children, unless a camper’s safety or well-being is at risk.
+They understand how to manage situations if a camper’s safety or well-being is at risk.
 When addressing issues, we want campers to accept responsibility and think through solutions on their own.

 An Extraordinary Environment - Our forty-five acres of woods, fields, ponds, and streams make Barrie an ideal setting, an oasis of sorts, for unlimited outdoor activity including, nature study, walks in the woods, critter collection, and gardening.
 With on-site riding, swimming, and boating, everything can be done on campus without the need for trips to parks and pools.
 The campus looks much the same as it did when the Layhill “ranch” became the camp's home in 1956.